chrissarmstrong/seeking-manifold/content/Unwoven Rainbow/index.md

 I can credit my waking up to that entire situation to getting (back) into biking, learning to garden, thinking more about renewables, etc. For that I'm grateful.

-This was also a period in which my mother was finally losing her struggle with Parkinson's disease, and a few posts reflect on that.
+This was also a period in which my mother was finally losing her long struggle with Parkinson's disease, and a few posts reflect on that.